open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.4/connectors/yaml/dashboard/source-config-def.md

 - **includeTags**: Set the 'Include Tags' toggle to control whether to include tags in metadata ingestion.
 - **includeDataModels**: Set the 'Include Data Models' toggle to control whether to include tags as part of metadata ingestion.
 - **markDeletedDashboards**: Set the 'Mark Deleted Dashboards' toggle to flag dashboards as soft-deleted if they are not present anymore in the source system.
+- **Include Draft Dashboard (toogle)**: Set the 'Include Draft Dashboard' toggle to include draft dashboards.
+By default it will include draft dashboards.
 {% /codeInfo %}